 Paul Zorad is an innovative thinker who became an early adopter of energy efficient LED lighting technology and helped introduce it to the North American market through his company, Zortech Industries.
 Serving clients from retail, commercial, entertainment and residential sectors, the electronics engineering technology graduate designs new energy efficient products to reduce their carbon footprint.
 His company also evaluates LED technology to ensure only the highest quality products are used.
 Paul is committed to his community, regularly contributing his technical skills to local events.
 He has been honoured through community and business awards as well as had his products featured on several HGTV renovation shows.

-Every year in May, the Board of Governors of Georgian College recognizes graduates who:
+Every year in May, the Georgian College Board of Governors recognizes graduates who:

 Alumni of Distinction Award nominations are welcome at any time.
 Learn more about the Board of Governors Awards.